 Edibility is excellent.

 a of snapper native to the western including the G, where it inhabits environments associated with reefs.
 This species is cimportant and is also sought-after as a game fish.

 They are rather large and are red in color.
 This snapper reaches maturity at a length of about 39 cm (15 in).
 The common adult length is 60 cm (24 in), but may reach 100 cm (39 in).
 The maximum published weight is 50 lb, 4 oz (22.79 kg)and the oldest reported age is 100+ years.

-a species of snapper native to the western Atlantic Ocean from Massachusetts to Brazil, the Gulf of Mexico, Bermuda and the Caribbean Sea.
+a species of snapper native to the western Atlantic Ocean from to, the Gulf of Mexico, and the Caribbean Sea.
 They can be found in a wide variety of habitats, including brackish and fresh waters.
-It is commercially important, as well as being sought as a game fish.
-It can also be found in the aquarium trade.
+It is important, as well as being sought as a game fish.
+It can also be found in the trade.